What is Dependency Injection?

 Rule #3: Let the Factory Handle It

 By eliminating hidden dependencies and passing all dependencies as arguments, we have gained more configurable and flexible classes.
-And therefore, we need something else to create and configure those more flexible classes for us.
-We will call it factories.
+Therefore, we need something additional to create and configure these more flexible classes for us.
+We'll call these factories.

-The rule of thumb is: if a class has dependencies, leave the creation of their instances to the factory.
+The rule is: If a class has dependencies, delegate the creation of its instances to a factory.

-Please do not confuse with the factory method design pattern, which describes a specific way of using factories and is not related to this topic.
+Please do not confuse this with the factory method design pattern, which describes a specific way of utilizing factories and is unrelated to this topic.

 Factory